 The City's DIF Program has been in effect in Brentwood since FY 1989/90.
-The current DIF Program, titled the City of Brentwood Development Fee Program 2021 Update, was adopted on February 9, 2021.
+The current DIF Program, titled the City of Brentwood Development Fee Program 2022 Update, was adopted on February 9, 2021, with the annual fee adjustment occurring July 1, 2022.
 Adjustments to the fees shall be made annually in accord with the Engineering News Record Construction Cost Index.
 The DIF Program sets forth the relationship between contemplated future development, facilities needed to serve future development and the estimated costs of those improvements based on the current General Plan for build-out.
 Comprehensive updates to the program are completed on an as-needed basis to ensure the program continues to reflect the appropriate fees in relation to updated costs.